dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-ide/the-dbt-ide.md

 :::info Prerequisites

-To set up your account to use the IDE, consult the guide on [using the dbt IDE](using-the-dbt-ide).
+You must have a dbt Cloud account to use the IDE.
+Consult the guide on [using the dbt IDE](using-the-dbt-ide).
+Don't have an account?
+You can get started for free [here](https://www.getdbt.com/signup).

 :::